kletobias/p2022/_projects/deep-dive-tabular-data-pt-5.md

     0.14009

-It is confirmed, that using the current value for `random_state`, the independent variable `garagearea` can be dropped while the `m_rmse` value even decreases on the test set by doing so.
+It is confirmed that using the current value for `random_state`, the independent variable `garagearea` can be dropped while the `m_rmse` value even decreases on the test set by doing so.
 Therefore, the independent part of the train and validation data is updated, variable `garagearea` is dropped in both.